artursniegowski/Mastering_Django_through_Projects/02-BookStore-API-Django/README.md

 7. Now you can start the website with:<br>
 - python manage.py runserver<br>
 This will start the server in your local machine; the address will be something like: http://127.0.0.1:8000/api/, and this is where your website will be ready to play with.<br>
+8. You can also run unit test that were created in the test.py file for API testing.
+You can run it from your terminal with 'python manage.py test'<br>

 <br>
 Additional:<br>